WHO'S

 mother taught him how to be a dog once and how to take orders.
 Along the

-With your help, he's going to remember what he is and how he fits into the
+forgotten.
+With your help, he's going to remember what he is and how he

 bred to look to humans for food, companionship and guidance.